*** Updated 2023***

 Day 16-17: Mapam Yumtso lake – Saga – Shigatse [935Km]

-In the morning we enjoy sunrise at the beatiful holy waters of Lake Manasarovar.
+In the morning we enjoy sunrise at the beautiful holy waters of Lake Manasarovar.
 After visiting Chiu monastery we continue driving East to Shigatse; today stopping at Saga for one night.
 We travel through arid landscapes of sand dunes and wonderful views of the Himalaya Range and the Tibetan Plateau.

 Day 16: Overnight at MuLinSen hotel or similar.